TechMHyd/JWT-Implemetaion/README.md

 How do JSON Web Tokens work?

 In authentication, when the user successfully logs in using their credentials, a JSON Web Token will be returned and must be saved locally (typically in local storage, but cookies can be also used), instead of the traditional approach of creating a session in the server and returning a cookie.
 Whenever the user wants to access a protected route or resource, the user agent should send the JWT, typically in the Authorization header using the Bearer schema.
-The content of the header should look like the following:

 Why should we use JSON Web Tokens?